 This weekend, I finally went to check out one of the thermal baths that Budapest is famous for.
 Most people are shocked that I haven’t been to a bath yet, but no more.
-I finally made it there.
+I love water sports and bathhouses.
+Whenever I visit any new destination, I make it a point to try out the local water sports they have to offer and keep myself up to date with the gears required for water sports using various water sports guide.
+And now I finally made it to the budapest’s famous bathhouse.

 I had a friend visiting from home and of course we had to go see the baths.
 We went to the most famous one – Széchenyi Gyógyfürdő (Széchenyi thermal bath).
 It was the first bath on the Pest side of the river.
 It comprises of 15 pools of varying sizes and temperatures.
 Outside, there are 3 pools: a swimming pool, a thermal sitting pool (with 38°C water temperature), and a slight cooler pool (32-34°C) which has a whirlpool, and massaging waterfalls.
 Inside, there are 12 thermal baths of varying temperatures and varying medicinal ingredients.